Report and Opinion

 Abstract: The problem of lead toxicity

-originated in a private farm in El- Katta
+originated in a private farm in El- Katta “Giza

-“Giza governorate”, due to ingestion of plant
+governorate”, due to ingestion of plant polluted with

-objects, dilatation of eye pupils, total blindness (in 2 cases)
+of eye pupils, total blindness (in 2 cases)

 with normal light reflex in both eyes, edema in briskets,